TodePond/GulfOfMexico/README.md

 print(II + V)! //7
 ```

-Note that roman numerals and arabic numerals do not work with each other.
+Note that whenever you add Roman numerals, you get an Arabic numeral.
+Also note that roman numerals and arabic numerals do not work with each other.
 Thus, we have added two new functions: toRoman and toArabic.

 ```java
 print(toRoman(7))! //VII